Theory of Communication Efficient Quantum Secret Sharing: Background

 \begin{definition}[Ramp secret sharing schemes] A $((t,n;z))$ ramp quantum secret sharing scheme for $1\leq z<t\leq n\leq t+z$ is a QSS scheme with $n$ parties where any $t$ or more parties can recover the secret, but $z$ or fewer parties have no information on the secret. \end{definition} {Note that the notation for RQSS schemes should not be confused with that of CE-QTS schemes.}

 When $z=t-1$, then the ramp scheme is identical to a $((t,n))$ perfect threshold scheme.
-For $z<t-1$, there are sets which may not be able to reconstruct the secret but can have partial information about the secret.
+For $z<t-1$, there are intermediate sets (of size $z+1$ to $t-1$) which are not able to reconstruct the secret but can have partial information about the secret.

 Ogawa {\em et al.} \cite{ogawa05} provided a construction for $((t,n;z))$ ramp QSS schemes for $n\leq t+z$ as follows.
 Consider the case of $n=t+z$.
 Take $m=t-z$ and a prime $q>t+z$.
 The encoding for the basis state of the secret $\underline{s}=(s_1,s_2,\hdots,s_m)\in\mathbb{F}_q^m$ is given by the superposition